letrthang/JavaProjects/LMEInstrument/readme.txt

 2. Each type of instrument also has a queue to store its instruments respectively.
 For example, class "LMEInstrumentPresenter" has a queue "lmeInstrumentsQueue" to support for LME instrument.

-3. The program is design using MVP pattern (Model-View-Presenter).
+3. The program is designed using MVP pattern (Model-View-Presenter).

 4. For simple, no Database is implemented.